 Environmental factors have an enormous impact on Minnesota’s public health and economy, including impacts on human health as a result of increased pollution, increased prevalence of disease, and extreme temperatures.
 We track data on air quality and greenhouse gas emissions to better understand how Minnesota’s environment is contributing to our state's well-being, now and into the future.

-About 59% of days in the Twin Cities metro have “good” air quality
+About 72% of days in the Twin Cities metro have “good” air quality in 2020

 Amount of Minnesota's greenhouse gas emissions in a year

 That translates into 29 tons of greenhouse gas emissions per person.
 Greenhouse gas emissions are lower than in 2004, but fall short of goals set by the Next Generation Energy Act.